Why is South Africa upset about Iran joining BRICS naval drills?

 Indonesia, Ethiopia and Brazil joined the exercises as observers.

-India, which is the current chair of the group, chose not to participate, and distanced itself from the war games.
+India, the current chair of the group, chose not to participate and distanced itself from the war games.

-“We clarify that the exercise in question was entirely a South African initiative in which some BRICS members took part,” India’s ministry of external affairs said in a statement.
+“We clarify that the exercise in question was entirely a South African initiative in which some BRICS members took part,” India’s Ministry of External Affairs said in a statement.
 “It was not a regular or institutionalised BRICS activity, nor did all BRICS members take part in it.
 India has not participated in previous such activities.”

 Why is South Africa facing US backlash over the drills?